-MTPS/ MBB MPL are considered prior to any bushland or bushfire mitigation works, or any other works are undertaken near any cultural heritage sites or items.
-Potential impacts and mitigation measures • Council's heritage planner is consulted regarding any cultural heritage sites.
+MTPS/ MBB MPL Council's heritage planner is consulted regarding any cultural heritage sites.
+Potential impacts and mitigation measures are considered prior to any bushland or bushfire mitigation works, or any other works are undertaken near any cultural heritage sites or items.